stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/blog/cpp/low-latency-cpp-for-hft-part4-order-matching-engine/index.md

 \ Why UDP?
 > UDP (via multicast grouping) is the chosen protocol here, since an enormous amount of data is sent out to many clients at once, and we do not care if a packet or two is lost here and there.
 >
-> TCP unnecessary in this circumstance and would seriously **degrade the latency of the system**.
+> The data integrity provisions of TCP are unnecessary in this circumstance and would seriously **degrade the latency** of the system.

 The **market data consumer (MDC)** on the participant's side receives the data from the exchange, decoding it into a local format that the Trading Engine can use to do its job.